Flag

 There are no international sanctions currently in force against this country

-Corruption in Qatar is relatively low, with the country ranked as the second least corrupt in the Middle East and North Africa, and 40th globally by Transparency International.
-The Qatari government has established strict laws and penalties to combat corruption, including significant reforms to enhance the independence of the State Audit Bureau and the establishment of the Administrative Control and Transparency Authority.
-Despite these measures, some American businesses report ongoing issues with transparency in government procurement, and while petty corruption is rare, the influence of personal connections in business remains significant.
+Corruption in Qatar is relatively low, with the country ranked as the second least corrupt in the Middle East and North Africa, according to Transparency International.
+The government has implemented strict laws and established authorities to combat corruption, including penalties for bribery and embezzlement.
+However, issues such as a lack of transparency in government procurement and the exploitation of migrant workers persist, alongside challenges related to human trafficking and organized crime.

 Economy

-Qatar is one of the largest exporters of liquefied natural gas (LNG) globally, with a GDP of $236 billion in 2022, reflecting a 4.2% year-on-year growth driven by hydrocarbons sales and economic activities related to the 2022 FIFA Men’s World Cup.
-The government anticipates a budget surplus of $300 million in 2024 and aims to expand LNG production by over 85% by 2026-2027, indicating a positive economic outlook.
+Qatar is one of the world's largest exporters of liquefied natural gas (LNG) and boasts one of the highest per capita incomes globally, with a GDP of $236 billion in 2022, reflecting a 4.2% year-on-year growth.
+The economy is primarily driven by the energy sector, which has attracted significant foreign direct investment, and is projected to continue growing, with plans to expand LNG production by over 85% starting in 2026-2027.

 Floating Section Image